sergpapa/Art-match/README.md

 - ### **Navigation Menu**

-    Can be found on the header of all pages of the websites below the logo.
+    Can be found on the header of all pages of the website pages below the logo.
 Makes navigation through pages easy and intuitive.
-    The navigation manu is fully responsive to accomodate users of all decvces.
+    The navigation menu is fully responsive to accomodate users of all decvces.
 The active page is always overlined.
 Any other manu item is overlined and turned to lavender pink when hovered over with the mouse to increase usability.

   - *Navigation Menu*